 AP Sports Writer

-HOUSTON (AP) - A person with direct knowledge of the situation says Alex Bregman and the Houston Astros have agreed on a $100 million, six-year deal that keeps the All-Star third baseman under contract with the team through 2024.
+HOUSTON (AP) - Alex Bregman and the Houston Astros have agreed on a $100 million, six-year deal that keeps the All-Star third baseman under contract with the team through 2024, according to a person with direct knowledge of the situation.

-The agreement includes this season, buys out three years of arbitration eligibility (2020-22) and pushes back his opportunity to become a free agent by two years.
-The person spoke on condition of anonymity because details had not been released by the team.
+The agreement includes this season, buys out three years of arbitration eligibility (2020-22) and pushes back Bregman's opportunity to become a free agent by two years.
+The person spoke Tuesday night on condition of anonymity because details had not been released by the team.
 The agreement was first reported by KRIV-FOX 26.

 The 24-year-old Bregman made his first All-Star team last season and was selected MVP of the game after hitting a home run to help the American League win.
 He set career highs with a .286 batting average, 31 homers, 103 RBIs and a major league-leading 51 doubles, finishing fifth in AL MVP balloting.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports